ttaranto/docker-nginx-php7/README.md

 Note that the ``/var/www/public`` is the root folder for serving PHP files for your web server.

+### Example
+``docker run -p 3306:3306 --name my_mysql -e MYSQL_ROOT_PASSWORD=mypassword -d mysql``

+This will create a my_mysql image based on official mysql docker image.

+``docker run -p 80:80 -p 9000:9000 --name my_laravel -v ~/dev/laravel:/var/www --link my_mysql:mysqldb -d ttaranto/docker-nginx-php7``

+This will create a docker image with name `my_laravel` linked to the MySQL container (my_mysql).
+Configue Laravel to connect to `mysqldb` host on .env file to access the database.

+Now you can access your project on browser http://localhost

+In the future to start the project again run:

+``docker start my_mysql my_laravel ``

+To stop just run:
+``docker stop my_laravel my_mysql``

 ### Build Folder (within repo)
-Contains nginx config files as well as php-fpm configs (setup.sh).
-Also include setup.sh file that offloads tasks from the Dockerfile to reduce layers.
+Contains nginx config files (nginx.conf) as well the scripts to configure php-fpm nginx, also include setup.sh file that offloads tasks from the Dockerfile to reduce layers.

 ### Databases
-This image supports mysql.
+This image supports [MySQL](https://hub.docker.com/_/mysql/) or [MariaDB](https://hub.docker.com/_/mariadb/).

+### Timezone
+The machine is configured to user America/Sao_Paulo timezone.
+The Nginx configuration is ready to run a [Laravel](https://laravel.com/) app.